arielj/vanilla-nested/README.md

 - rails test # unit tests
 - rails test:system # system tests

+> If you make changes in the JS files, you have to tell yarn to refresh the code inside the node_modules folder running `yarn upgrade vanilla-nested`, then clear webpacker cache with `rails webpacker:clobber`, and then restart the rails server or re-run the tests.

 # Changes from 1.0.0 to 1.1.0

 #### Change the method to infere the name of the partial